-- rohrpost.message.send_message - consumer: An instance of channels.generic.websocket.WebsocketConsumer that represents the client the message is sent to (required). - handler: The string identifying your handler (required). - message_id: The message ID (any simple datatype allowed).
-If you do not provide any, an integer will be randomly chosen. - error: Include an error message or error content - data: A dict that will appear in the message as data (converted to a JSON object). - rohrpost.message.send_error sends an error message explicitly, takes the same arguments as send_message. - rohrpost.messages.send_to_group sends a message to a specific group.
+- rohrpost.message.send_message - message: The original message you are replying to (required). - handler: The string identifying your handler (required). - message_id: The message ID (any simple datatype allowed).
+If you do not provide any, an integer will be randomly chosen. - close: Set to True if you want to close the connection. - error: Include an error message or error content - data: A dict that will appear in the message as data (converted to a JSON object). - additional_data: Any other keyword argument will appear in the message's data field as a JSON object.
+This is deprecated. - rohrpost.message.send_error sends an error message explicitly, takes the same arguments as send_message.